 - Firstly, tests assign class F to products without a determined reaction to fire rating.
 Products that have a good reaction to fire rating, paired (jointed), or coated (with a facer) with combustible material, may also belong to this class.

 - Secondly, tests assign classes E-B to products of organic or inorganic nature with high contents of organic.
 It is necessary to make a small flame test to obtain a Class E. The harmonized European norm EN 13823 (SBI) defines an additional test to obtain the Class D-B, as well as it is also necessary to make a small flame test lasting 30 seconds.

 - Finally, tests assign class A (A1-A2) to products of inorganic nature.
 In this case, the SBI test is combined with the measurement of the power (heat) meter (EN 1716) and the analysis of incombustibility (EN 1182).

 For the Classes A2-D, the test evaluates the quantity of smoke produced.
 While for Classes A2-E, the test evaluates the droplets (dripping) and burning particles.
 The harmonized norms of the series EN 13xxx and 14xxx take into consideration the reaction to fire of buildings containing thermal insulation in real life or end-use conditions.

 In the case of applications where the structure is externally insulated, as in the external thermal insulation system, it considers, for example, the entire test to one sample wall.

-To learn more about the difference between reaction and resistance to fire you can get in touch on +44 7887 884768.
-You can also contact us via firstname.lastname@example.org or completing the contact form below.
+To learn more about the difference between reaction and resistance to fire you can get in touch at +44 7887 884768.
+You can also contact us via firstname.lastname@example.org or by completing the contact form below.
 Once you reach out to us we can provide you with a free quote and can also discuss our products and services further.